dinuscxj/RecyclerRefreshLayout/README.md

  ```

 ## Customize
- You can add a refresh view (need to implements `IRefreshStatus`) to `RecyclerRefreshLayout` to implement any UI effect you want.
+ You can set a refresh view (need to implements `IRefreshStatus`) to `RecyclerRefreshLayout` to implement any UI effect you want.
  ```java
  public interface IRefreshStatus {
    /**